 An honours year in art history allows students to specialise further in their area of interest.
 The honours year comprises two 4000-level seminar units of study and a thesis of 18,000-20,000 words in length.

-Admission into Honours is via the Bachelor of Advanced Studies or Bachelor of Arts (Honours) and requires the completion of a major in art history with an average of 70 percent or above and completion of a second major.
+Admission into Honours is via the Bachelor of Advanced Studies or Bachelor of Arts (Honours) and requires the completion of a major in art history with an average of 70 percent or above.

 Prior to commencing honours, you will need to ensure you have completed all other requirements of the Bachelor of Arts or other bachelor degree, including Open Learning Environment (OLE) units and, where undertaking the Bachelor of Advanced Studies, a second major.